Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: The resolvent when is an elementary parabolic group

 \subsection{Regularity of the Green kernel up to $\pl\bbar{X}$}

 We have now established that the family of operators $R_{X_c}(s)$ has an analytic continuation to $\cc$, albeit with a rather minimal description of the regularity of its integral kernel.
-Obviously, the structure of this kernel is standard in any compact set of $X_c$ by usual elliptic regularity, but near infinity it needs a more involved approach.
-For the analysis in any relatively compact open set of $\bbar{X}_c$, one can use the pseudodifferential $0$-calculus from \cite{MM}, but in fact, the simpler `constant curvature' adaptation used by Guillop\'e-Zworski \cite{GZ2} is sufficient here.
+Obviously, the structure of this kernel is standard in any compact set of $X_c$ by usual elliptic regularity, but near infinity it must be analyzed using a more involved approach.
+For the analysis in any relatively compact open set of $\bbar{X}_c$, we can apply the method explained in \S \ref{Guillopezworski}.